FooBarWidget/gls-spec/GLS public RFC.md

 ## 4. Tell us about your use cases

 What do you think of this proposal?
-What use cases would you use this for, and how can we make Passenger accomodate your use case better?
+What use cases would you use this for, and how can we make Passenger accommodate your use case better?
 Please let us know by contacting us or posting a comment!